jceresearch/stixls/README.md

 9. If you move the cell to the completed column, it should update the status and colour once you hit Refresh button.
 10. Try copy-paste a note and update the reference number to a unique string.
 Then hit [Board to Table] it will create a new row but tou still need to complete fields, the macro will tell you that.
 11. Try the export feature under the custom File menu.
 You can create a full render of all the layouts and the data.
+12. If you go to the folder where the board was created you should see a subfolder with versions, if you use the menu options to save.

 Some  concepts:

 0. This spreadsheet is not an Add-in, even if the toolbar name says so.
 This toolbar/ribbon is created and deleted each time the xls is loaded/closed.
 1. Board workbooks have only one [Board] sheet.
 2. The application renders in the [Board] sheet any number of "layouts".
 Layouts are a combination of the notes positioning, criteria for colouring, size , visibility , font rules, name, and other parameters that compose one "way of showing" the notes.
 They are configured in the [Layout_config] sheet